University of Lagos student with 4.93 CGPA wins Bet9ja Foundation scholarship

 - He explained how he was rejected several times by different bodies after applying for scholarships, despite his 4.93 CGPA

-A student of the University of Lagos (UNILAG) with a 4.93 CGPA took to social media to make an announcement as he bagged the Bet9ja Foundation Scholarship.
+A student of the University of Lagos (UNILAG) with a 4.93 CGPA took to social media to announce that he bagged the Bet9ja Foundation Scholarship.

 Daniel Nnamani, a final-year student, explained that despite his CGPA, he had tried on several occasions to get scholarships from other agencies but received several rejection emails.